nmelihsensoy/blockevent/README.md

 ## Usage

 ```
-Usage: blockevent [-b] [input device]
+Usage: blockevent [-b] [-t] [-d input device]
       : run as normal.
 To stop use 'CTRL+C' or 'pkill -2 blockevent'
     -b: run as a background job.
 To stop use 'kill "%$(pgrep blockevent)"'
+    -t: block touch screen.
+    -d: block input device.'/dev/input/eventX'.
+Use 'getevent' to find eventX.
     -h: print help.
-    input device: '/dev/input/eventX' find X with using getevent tool.
 ```

-Get your executable binary from [Releases](https://github.com/nmelihsensoy/blockevent/releases) or build yourself then follow the commands.
+Get your executable binary from [Releases](https://github.com/nmelihsensoy/blockevent/releases) or [build](#build) yourself then follow the commands.

 Running on device :